matthewyang204/NotepadEE/README.md

 Linux build instructions:
 - Please unzip the folder and then cd into the Linux folder within the extracted folder in a terminal
-- Type `sudo ./configure && make && sudo make install` to build from source and install
+- Type `./configure && make && sudo make install` to build from source and install
+- If the configure script needs to install stuff, enter your password if prompted
 - You can use `sudo make upgrade` instead of `sudo make install` to directly update your existing installation
 - Requires Debian-based distro to build
-- `sudo` is required because my `./configure` script installs dependencies automatically with `apt` and `pip3`.
 - Source code is in the Linux folder; macOS source code is in separate macOS folder